 Help for Workers

-I have been fighting for the Government to take serious, radical action to shore up workers’ jobs and income.
-I am pleased they have announced a serious package of measures to protect the income of workers at-risk in businesses threatened by the economic shock, but they do not go far enough.
+I have been fighting for the government to take serious, radical action to shore up workers’ jobs and income.
+I am pleased they have announced a package of measures to protect the income of workers at-risk in businesses threatened by the economic shock, but they do not go far enough.

 It is not too late for the government to act to secure our social safety during this unprecedented crisis and I believe it is in the interests of public health that they do so urgently.

 If you have lost income due to the pandemic or government restrictions, you can find information about financial support schemes here.

 If your employer has less or no work for you because of coronavirus, they could get a Coronavirus Job Retention Scheme grant to help them to carry on paying you.

 This is known as being put ‘on furlough’ or ‘on flexible furlough’, and means that you’ll get at least 80% of your normal pay.

 Our local council might be able to give you a Test and Trace Support Payment of £500 if:

 - you cannot work from home and will lose income as a result

 You may also be able to get Statutory Sick Pay (SSP) from your employer for every day of work you miss because of coronavirus.
 If you’re off work for 7 or more days, your employer may ask you to provide proof that you are self-isolating because of coronavirus.
 Check if you’re eligible for SSP.